itzzmeakhi/Shoppie/DeveloperNotes.md

 Added Detailed view of the product when user click on a particular product by implementing product-detail component.

-Added admin/add-product component to add a product, where role based guard should be implemented in further commits
+Added admin/add-product component to add a product, where role based guard should be implemented in further commits.

+# Added product Highlights

+### Commit - 9

+Added highights to the product model and also implemented form array to push product highights from admin/add-product component while adding a product.
+Should implement displaying product highlights in the product-detail component in further commits.